Updated: 20th August 2019

 To get to Lyon for your weekend break in France, there are plenty of flight options to Lyon Saint Exupéry airport, one of the largest in the country.

-Famed for cassoulet, which is, of course, best enjoyed inside the medieval walls of the UNESCO town, Carcassone provides a weekend in France that takes you back in time.
+Famed for cassoulet, which is, of course, best enjoyed inside the medieval walls of the UNESCO town, Carcassonne provides a weekend in France that takes you back in time.

-To get to Carcassone for your weekend break in France, there are a few flights into the very close by Carcassone airport.
+To get to Carcassonne for your weekend break in France, there are a few flights into the very close by Carcassonne airport.

 One of the most picturesque towns in France, Colmar looks like something straight out of a fairytale.

 The colourful wooden fronted houses reflect off the little Canals, and it’s easy to tell you are close to the Germany border thanks to the criss-cross of architectural styles.

 It gets super busy here, no surprise, so try and make it a weekend visit in the off-season.
 With Gothic, Renaissance and Medieval architecture represented here, it’s a photographers dream, and also the reasonably unique local Alsace Wines are in plentiful supply here.